Museum Campus

 Jana Gottshalk

-E. Boyd Curator
+E. Boyd Curator and Museum Director

 Jessica Thirloway

-Development Director
+Development Coordinator

 Josie Caruso, Textiles

-Melissa Eason, Archives
+Melissa Eason, Archives, Library

 Tannis Eberts, Collections